Pulmonary Embolism (PE)

 Doing leg exercises and getting out of bed also help keep blood flowing in the legs.

-When people who are at high risk of developing pulmonary embolism cannot take anticoagulants due to a high risk of bleeding, a filter (called an inferior vena cava filter) may be placed inside a large vein between the heart and the inferior vena cava, which returns blood to the heart from the lower part of the body.
+When people who are at high risk of developing pulmonary embolism cannot take anticoagulants due to a high risk of bleeding, a filter (called an inferior vena cava filter) may be placed inside the inferior vena cava which is a large vein that returns blood to the heart from the lower part of the body.
 A filter can trap emboli, preventing them from reaching the lungs.

 Drugs Mentioned In This Article